AniP-gt/nvim-obsidian-tasks.nvim/README.md

   - `:TasksSetDoneDate [YYYY-MM-DD]`
   - `:TasksSetCancelledDate [YYYY-MM-DD]`
   - `:TasksSetPriority [highest|high|medium|normal|low|lowest]`
+  - Toggle completion with `:TasksToggle`, which flips a task between open and done while adding/removing the `✅ <date>` stamp.
 - Outside a vault or in non-Markdown buffers, the command is ignored with a notice.

 - If no open tasks are found, nothing is changed and a notice is shown.

 ## Configuration